apache/arrow/docs/source/developers/continuous_integration/overview.rst

 On-demand builds
 -----------------------

-Tasks which can be run via Crossbow can be found in the `dev/tasks` directory.
+Crossbow is a subcomponent of Archery and can be used to manually trigger builds.
+The tasks which can be run on Crossbow can be found in the `dev/tasks` directory.
 This directory contains:

 * the file `dev/tasks/tasks.yml` containing the configuration for various tasks which can be run via Crossbow
 * subdirectories containing different task templates (specified using `jinja2 syntax <https://jinja2docs.readthedocs.io/en/stable/>`_), divided roughly by language or package management system.